 8 PLAYER LINEUP – Schedule four players to play three complete quarters and four players to play two complete quarters.

 7 PLAYER LINEUP – Schedule six players to play three complete quarters and one player to play two complete quarters.

 6 PLAYER LINEUP – Schedule two players to play four complete quarters and four players to play three complete quarters.

 EXCEPTIONS BASED ON NUMBERS OF PLAYERS

-When one team can only field five or six players and the opposing team fields seven or eight players, the opposing team is allowed to waive the requirement that each player sit out one complete quarter.
-However each player must still participate in a minimum of two complete quarters.
+When one team can only field five or six players and the opposing team fields seven or eight players, the opposing team is allowed to waive the requirement that each player sits out one complete quarter.
+However, each player must still participate in a minimum of two complete quarters.

 7 PLAYER LINEUP – The coach of the opposing team may allow two players to play the entire game, two players to play three complete quarters, and three players to play two complete quarters.
 Or the coach may abide by the standard participation rules.